siriobalmelli/toolbench/README.md

 ## Why

-1. Homogenizes tool availability and behavior across systems, normalize the entire work environment (or set up a blank machine) in one shot.
+1. Homogenize tool availability and behavior across systems, normalize the entire work environment (or set up a blank machine) in one shot.
   No more:
     - checking what variant of `sed` you're running (GNU extensions?)